-Meep contains a density-based adjoint solver for efficiently computing the gradient of an objective function with respect to on a discrete spatial grid in a subregion of the cell (i.e., a
+Meep contains an adjoint-solver module for efficiently computing the gradient of an arbitrary function of the mode coefficients (S-parameters), DFT fields, and far fields (using the analytic near-to-far field transformation) with respect to on a discrete spatial grid (a

-Six Jupyter notebooks that demonstrate usage of the adjoint solver are available:
+There are six Jupyter notebooks that demonstrate the main features of the adjoint solver.

 More documentation will be available soon.